Social media safety rules for 2020

 This account security tip will lower your safety risks.
 To revoke access, log into your profile through your laptop or desktop.
 Click “Settings” and choose “Manage Applications”.

-Remember, you should allow access only trustworthy applications as they analyze your data.
+Remember, you should allow access only to trustworthy applications as they analyze your data.

 How to guard yourself on Twitter?